Bear-Bites/BearBites/README.md

    - [ ] As a user, I should be able to see the top rated foods for the day, so I can quickly see the best options.
    - [ ] As a user I should be able to filter food by dietary restrictions, so I can easily see what foods apply to me
 * Food Detailed View
-    - [ ] As a user, I should be able to see ratings for menu items, so I can make an informed decison on what I should eat.
+    - [x ] As a user, I should be able to see ratings for menu items, so I can make an informed decison on what I should eat.
     - [ ] As a user, I should be able to see comments for menu items, so I can make an informed decison on what I should eat.
     - [ ] As a user, I should be able to post comments and ratings for menu items, so I can help other users make an informed decsion on what they should eat.
     - [ ] As a user, I should be able to see the nutrition facts for a menu item, so I can determine wheter or not it fits into my diet.
     - [ ] As a user, I should be able to see top comments for menu items, so I can get a summary of what the comment section is like.
-    - [ ] As a user, I should be able to see a description for a menu item, so I get an idea of what is being served.
+    - [x ] As a user, I should be able to see a description for a menu item, so I get an idea of what is being served.
 * Comments View
     - [ ] As a user, I should be able to see comments for menu items, so I can make an informed decison on what I should eat.
     - [ ] As a user, I should be able to like/dislike comments for menu items, so I can cosign on previous comments and dont have to write my own.